TrueBlocks/trueblocks-core/src/examples/findFirst/README.md

 ## Example: findFirst

-This example starts at a given block and scans forward through the chain until it encounters the block where "The DAO" first appears anywhere in the block (i.e. where it was deployed).
+This example starts at a given block and scans forward through the chain until it encounters the block where "The DAO" first appears (that is, where it was deployed).
+There are more efficient ways.
+This example simple shows how to scan the chain.

 ```
 bool visitAddress(const CAppearance& item, void* data) {